Paulfx/mesh_modelisation_m2/README.md

 Only in 2D: It is possible to add a new point in the convex hull, or outside naively or with delaunay

 The voronoï diagram is computed thanks to the duality between voronoï and Delaunay.
 To display points we approximate the center of the circumscribed cercle of the triangle.
+Points of voronoï are compute only is the mesh has changed, not in drawing loop.

 ##### Files *mesh_iterators.cpp/.h*